Do You Need an Electrical Permit?

 Do I need an electrical permit to replace my panel?

 Yes.
 Panel replacements, service changes, subpanel installations, and transfer switches all require an electrical permit in every Colorado jurisdiction.
-The permit ensures the work is inspected by a qualified electrical inspector before power is restored.
+The permit ensures the work is inspected by a licensed electrical inspector before power is restored.

 Why does permitted work cost more than hiring someone without a license?